 School starts on the first week of September.
 Foreigners are advised to arrive earlier in Paris, so as to adjust.
 During the first week, you will have a welcome session, R practice class and Economic History.
 There are breaks in early November, end of the year and early March.
 Exams take place before and after the end of the year recess and in early April.

 Coursework ends in April.
 Students head to a two-month training period or internship that takes place in an institution in charge of the design and/or the evaluation of public policies.

 Examples of host institutions are the OECD, the United Nations, J-PAL, the World Bank, INSEE, DGTPE...

 Each year, a few students take a gap year between M1 and M2 if they are authorized by the pedagogical committee, depending on the relevance of their project.

 Second year - M2:

-The second-year M2 offers in-depth and applied courses covering the most important policy issues at both, national and global levels and the state of the art best practices of policy evaluation.
+The second-year M2 offers in-depth and applied courses covering the most important policy issues at both, national and global levels and the state-of-the-art best practices of policy evaluation and econometrics.

 Apart from two compulsory courses on Empirical methods and Public Economics and a research seminar,the curriculum is individualized.
 Each student chooses specialized courses in the field of Quantitative methods, Global policies, Social policies or Economic History, as well as courses taken at ENS (cognitive sciences, law, social sciences, python) or EHESS.
 The M2 puts a strong emphasis on research : 40% of the grade comes from the master dissertation, which the student writes under the supervision of a faculty member and presents in the weekly research seminar.